JohnB08/paaskeAPI/readme.md

 ```

 ## Documentation
-API documentation is available at /doc.
-You can access it through your browser after starting the server.
+API documentation is available at <a href="https://paaskeapi.onrender.com/doc">/doc</a>. <br> You can access it through your browser after starting the server.

 ### Contributing
 Contributions are welcome!
 Feel free to open issues or pull requests.